SAP/sap-btp-service-operator/README.md

 **Note:** `force_k8s_binding` is supported only for the Kubernetes instances that are in the `Delete Failed` state.<br>

-### Cluster is unavailable and I cannot perform a cleanup of instances and bindings
+### Cluster is unavailable and I still have service instances and bindings

-I am trying to delete service instances and bindings, but I can't because the cluster in which they were created is no longer available.
+I cannot delete service instances and bindings because the cluster in which they were created is no longer available.

 **Solution**

-Use a dedicated Service Manager API to delete cluster content:
+Use a dedicated Service Manager API to clean up cluster content:

 #### Request